-"The Mill 3 shop, the original village shop and café are housed in original buildings.
+The hotel, self-catering accommodation and hostel are housed in original buildings.
 They contribute to the vitality of the community.
-They are responsible for the maintenance of the buildings in which they operate, all in keeping with the strictures of their WHS status.
-A visit to the shops or café is part of the visitor experience of the revitalised New Lanark which is an essential part of its charitable purposes.
-The village shop lays claim to be the 'seed' and inspiration from which the Co-op Movement grew (the Rochdale Pioneers) which again enhances the visitor experience, and is included as part of the Visitor Centre which visitors pay to enter.
+[Hotels] is responsible for the maintenance of the buildings in which they operate, all in keeping with the strictures of their WHS status.
+An overnight stay of one or more nights offers a deeper, immersive visitor experience of the revitalised New Lanark which is an essential part of [Hotels'] charitable purposes.
+OSCR did not take cognisance of this when describing the hotel, hostel and self-catering accommodation as not advancing the charity's purposes..."